A Guide to Maximizing Your 2022 Year-End Fundraising

-This article will discuss ongoing year-end fundraising trends and highlight steps you can take to make your nonprofit 2021 year-end fundraising campaign one for the record books.
+This article will discuss ongoing year-end fundraising trends and highlight steps you can take to make your 2022 year-end fundraising campaign one for the record books.

 Why Is Year-End Fundraising So Important?